This post will strengthen the team of staff contributing to the study of Physical Education (HND, undergraduate, postgraduate and research).

 The post arises from the continuing expansion of the subject area and links to current and future curriculum initiatives within the Institute, including consultancy work.
 It involves leading and teaching primarily in the areas of physical education from a theoretical and practical perspective, and could involve some cross programme/course delivery(sports coaching, sport science).

-The post requires the candidate to have expertise of teaching a range of practical and theoretical areas in Physical Education, and also experience of teaching National Curriculum Physical Education (UK) at secondary and/or primary school level, specifically in the areas of gymnastics and dance.
+The post requires the candidate to have expertise of teaching a range of practical and theoretical areas in Physical Education, and also experience of teaching National Curriculum Physical Education (UK) at secondary and/or primary school level, specifically in the areas of gymnastics and/or dance.
 All staff are expected to ensure that their teaching is underpinned and supported by contemporary research and scholarship.
 All staff undertake a number of additional duties and, whilst these are subject to negotiation with the Head of Institute at annual review, they normally include consideration of income generation potential.
 The person appointed will be allocated a mentor who will oversee teaching and administrative aspects of the role.